 Productivity at McDonald’s

-In the 10 strategic decisions of operations management, McDonald’s works toward maximum productivity in all of its business areas.
-The following are some notable productivity measures or criteria used in McDonald’s business:
+With regard to the 10 strategic decisions of operations management, McDonald’s works toward maximum productivity in all of its business areas.
+The following productivity measures are some of the criteria applicable to McDonald’s operations management: